nasa/astrobee/scripts/calibrate/readme.md

 the depth camera to run in L2 mode, and produce data on the "extended" topic.

-After calibration.launch is run, one should also invoke
+After calibration.launch is run, one should also start the pico_proxy node which will process the extended topic and produce the needed amplitude data.

+With the current default setup on the robot, this node should start automatically.
+If it did not, it can be run with the command:

   roslaunch $SOURCE_PATH/hardware/pico_driver/launch/pico_proxy.launch

-which will process the extended topic and produce the needed amplitude data.
  Note that on the robot itself this file is stored at:

  /opt/astrobee/share/pico_driver/launch/pico_proxy.launch